P3D-Legacy/P3D-Legacy/README.md

 Dotnet CLI (Windows x64): `dotnet publish -c Release -r win-x64 -o bin/win-x64 --self-contained`

 This game only supports windows for now due to Windows Form usage.
 Trimming is disabled due to it as well.
-AOT compilation is also not possible due to refelction usage.

 # Classified information